mngugi/Python_Collections-/README.md

     print("Invalid Number!
 Try again ")

 ```
-The code you have provided is a basic implementation of a `try-except` block in Python.
+The code is a basic implementation of a `try-except` block in Python.
 The try block contains the code that might throw an exception, and the except block contains the code that will handle the exception if it is raised.

 In this case, the try block is attempting to cast the user's input to an integer using the `int()` function.
 If the input cannot be cast to an integer (for example, if the user enters a string or a float), a `ValueError` will be raised.
 The except block will catch this error and print a message to the user, telling them to try again.